MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-view.md

 Users can vote on work items submitted by other users.

 > [!NOTE]
-> **Prerequisites**: Engagement must have voting configured for the work item.
+> **Prerequisite**: Engagement must have voting configured for the work item.
 This step is performed by engagement owner.

 ### How to vote using feedback list view